nirvanasupermind/termite/PLANNING.md

 - Store (`st`): Stores a register's value into a memory address
 - Load (`ld`): Loads a memory address's value into a register
 - Load immediate (`ldi`): Loads an immediate value into a register
+- Floating-point load (`fld`): Loads a 24-trit float into two registers
+- Floating-point load immediate (`fldi`): Loads a 24-trit float into two registers
 - Push (`push`): Pushes a register's value to the top of the stack
 - Pop (`pop`): Pops the top of the stack into a register
 - Negate (`neg`): Loads the negation of a register into the destination
 - Add (`add`): Loads the sum of two registers into the destination
-- Floating-point add (`fadd`): Loads the floating-point sum of two registers into the destination
+- Floating-point add (`fadd`): Loads the floating-point sum of two 24-trit floats into the destination
 - Subtract (`sub`): Loads the difference of two registers into the destination
-- Floating-point subtract (`fsub`): Loads the floating-point difference of two registers into the destination
+- Floating-point subtract (`fsub`): Loads the floating-point difference of two 24-trit floats into the destination
 - Multiply (`mul`): Loads the product of two registers into the destination
-- Floating-point multiply (`fmul`) Loads the floating-point product of two registers into the destination
+- Floating-point multiply (`fmul`) Loads the floating-point product of two 24-trit floats into the destination
 - Divide (`div`): Loads the quotient of two registers into the destination
-- Floating-point divide (`fdiv`) Loads the floating-point quotient of two registers into the destination
+- Floating-point divide (`fdiv`) Loads the floating-point quotient of two 24-trit floats into the destination
 - Tritwise NOT (`not`): Loads the tritwise NOT of a register into the destination
 - Tritwise AND (`and`): Loads the tritwise AND of two registers into the destination
 - Tritwise OR (`or`): Loads the tritwise OR of two registers into the destination